parasdwivedi/CSS-Challenge/ReadMe.md

 We have used a mix of inline classes of TailwindCSS and our own classes in the code.

 ## New Branch

+This is a new branch and now we have new commit